The Ultimate 12 Week Glute Building Workout Plan (Free PDF)

 Research says that longer rest periods between sets beats shorter rest times when it comes to hypertrophic effect.

 Personally, I’m not a fan of watching a clock.
-I tell my clients to do the next set once they can do it with intensity that meets or beats the previous sets’ intensity.
-Turns out that’s usually 2 to three minutes.
+I prefer doing the next set once I can do it with intensity that meets or beats the previous sets’ intensity.
+Turns out that’s usually 2 to 3 minutes.

 If you are a clock-watcher, 3 minutes between intense sets is a good rule of thumb.
 It’s much better to condition yourself not to rely on external cues like apps or clocks.
 The best learn to read their internal cues to know when it’s time to get after it again.